Getting ready for the next step…

 If you want your child to interact well with adults, then demonstrate how to do that.
 Your child picks up many of their social cues from you, so set a good example in how you talk with other adults.

-• making friends, knowing how to introduce themselves and ask the names of others, being able to join others play or offer to share what they are playing with
+An important part of your child making friends is knowing how to introduce themselves and ask the names of others, it also means being able to join others play or offer to share what they are playing with.

 3. Learning steps